About

 Ethos & Identity

 The studio is guided by uberrima fides, a latin term meaning ‘of utmost good faith’.
-Honesty and integrity are common values in all authentic brands and can be developed into strategic armoury when building the brand culture and brand reputation.
+Honesty and integrity are common values in authentic brands and this can be developed into strategic armoury when building the brand culture and brand reputation.

-When conceiving the brand identity for ‘Toby etc.’, Toby wanted to collaborate with a true craftsman of letterforms and logotype.
+When conceiving the brand identity for ‘Toby etc.’, Toby chose to collaborate with a true craftsman of letterforms and logotype.
 Mr Smith’s Letterpress in Kennington, London is run by the talented Kelvyn Laurence Smith.

 This particular font was created by Robert Besley in London in 1845 at Fann Street Foundry.
 It was the world’s first patented typeface and became popular in many parts of the world, especially in display applications such as posters, printed with wooden type.

-The brand identity for ‘Toby etc’ included this website which Kelvyn Smith conceived as a simple grid of squares to function intuitively for the end user.”
+The brand identity for ‘Toby etc’ also included this website which Kelvyn Smith conceived as a simple grid of squares to function intuitively for the end user.”

 Biography